 Lisa A. Prosser, Ph.D., M.S.

-Dr. Prosser's research focuses on measuring the comparative effectiveness and cost-effectiveness of childhood health interventions using methods of decision sciences and economics.
+Dr. Prosser is an Associate Professor and Associate Director of the CHEAR Unit.
+Her research focuses on measuring the comparative effectiveness and cost-effectiveness of childhood health interventions using methods of decision sciences and economics.
 Current research topics include evaluating long-term health and economic outcomes for newborn screening programs using simulation modeling, measuring public values for screening programs, and developing new methods for valuing family spillover effects of childhood illness.

 Ph.D., Health Policy (Concentration: Decision Sciences), Harvard University, 2000

 M.S., Technology & Policy, Massachusetts Institute of Technology, 1992